 - Drain lentils and add them to the pot.
 Add in tomatoes with their juices and, if desired, fill the tomato can with water and pour into soup- this adds a bit more tomato flavor.
 Add in chicken broth or stock.
 Bring to a boil for one minute, reduce heat and simmer for 1 hour covered.

 - Before serving, add in fresh greens.
-I like spinach, but chopped kale works really well.
+I like chopped kale.
 Fish out stems from the herbs.
 Check to see if salt is needed.
 Serve piping hot with freshly grated parmesan on the side to sprinkle over soup.

 - This makes a great quick lunch the next day.
 Just add in more water or extra broth, a few more veggies or another potato and leftover soup.
 Bring to a boil, simmer until veggies are fork tender.
 Drizzle with more olive oil if desired.

 - If you use sausage and it is uncooked, cook the sausage before the veggies to render the fat, wipe down your pot to remove most of the fat and then continue on with step 2.